Skip to main content

 Master of Education in Curriculum and Instruction

-Our 36-credit Curriculum and Instruction M.Ed. program covers an array of education-related topics and situations, including diversity and social justice, special education, and English language learning, all culminating in a self-designed capstone project.
+Our 36-credit M.Ed. in Curriculum and Instruction program covers an array of education-related topics and situations, including social justice, special education and English language learning, all culminating in a self-designed capstone project.

 This program is ideal if you: